 We upgrade facilities at the CancerLink Support Centre in Wong Tai Sin.

-We fund the opening of two Cancer Patient Support Centres in Shanghai.
+We fund the opening of two Cancer Patient Resource Centres in Shanghai.

 We organises a volunteer training exchange tour to Shanghai Cancer Recovery Club.

 We fund the expansion of the Day Chemotherapy Room at Tuen Mun Hospital.

 We support the setup of the Cancer Patient Resource Centre at Prince of Wales Hospital.

 We fund a visit to Hong Kong by the Shanghai Cancer Recovery Club.

 We fund new premises for the New Voice Club, a peer and rehabilitation support group for cancer survivors who have had their voice box surgically removed.